 The Scottish Dark Sky Observatory occupies a fantastic hilltop site on the edge of the Galloway Forest Park.
-It is within the magical surroundings of Craigengillan Estate, rated by Historic Scotland as one of the top four Designed Landscapes in the country, on a par with Culzean and Drumlanrig and ahead of even Balmoral.
+It is situated within the magical surroundings of Craigengillan Estate, rated by Historic Scotland as one of the top four Designed Landscapes in the country.

-This relatively new publicly accessible astronomical observatory lies within the Galloway Forest Dark Sky Park, near Dalmellington, under some of the darkest skies in the UK.
+This publicly accessible astronomical observatory lies within the Galloway Forest Dark Sky Park, near Dalmellington, under some of the darkest skies in the UK.
 The Galloway Forest Dark Sky Park is one of only two ‘gold tier’ Dark Sky Parks in the UK and is the only IDA (International Dark-Sky Association) gold tier park in Scotland to have a public use observatory.

 - A fully robotic 20” Corrected Dall Kirkham telescope in a 5 metre dome, which can be operated from a warm control room.